opencog/opencog/opencog/nlp/aiml/README.md

 * AIML HR -- load only the current, desired rule-set.
 Get someone to write shell scripts or config files for this (Wenwei?)
-* OpenPsi -- need a general mechanism that avoids doing the same thing over and over.
+* OpenPsi -- need a general mechanism that avoids doing the same thing over and over (e.g. saying teh same thing).
 Discusss with Ben, Amen.
 * general utility -- create an is-member? utility to replace psi-action?
 * integration: any AIML xfind response should be handled by the fuzzy matcher instead...